 The Waves

 The Waves is a 1931 novel by English novelist Virginia Woolf.
-It is critically regarded as her most experimental work, consisting of ambiguous and cryptic soliloquies spoken by six characters: Bernard, Susan, Rhoda, Neville, Jinny and Louis.
+It is critically regarded as the culmination of her experimental lyric technique, consisting of ambiguous and cryptic soliloquies spoken by six characters: Bernard, Susan, Rhoda, Neville, Jinny and Louis.
 Percival, a seventh character, appears in the soliloquies, though readers never hear him speak in his own voice.
 The dialogues that span the characters' lives are broken up by nine brief third-person interludes detailing a coastal scene at varying stages in a day from sunrise to sunset.
 As the six characters or "voices" speak, Woolf explores concepts of individuality, self and community.
 “Each character is distinct, yet together they compose a gestalt about a silent central consciousness”, according to a reviewer.
 In a 2015 poll conducted by the BBC, The Waves was voted the 16th greatest British novel ever written.

 Flame A Little Brighter - 2000-11-21T00:00:00.000000Z